 These data suggest that a gear-specific discard mortality factor could be estimated for octopus, similar to approach currently used for Pacific halibut.
 If a discard mortality factor were included in catch accounting for octopus, the fraction of discarded octopus that are assumed to survive would not be counted toward the total "take" for the assemblage.
 Similar to the current practice used in Bering Sea crab assessments, the estimated catch for octopus would include all retained and dead animals, but only a percentage of those discarded alive.
 Estimated or assumed mortality rates would be assigned to each condition level, and combined with the observer data for a gear-specific estimate of the percentage mortality of discarded octopus.
-For example, if we assumed 75% survival for octopus discarded in excellent condition, then 96% \ 75% = 72% of octopus discarded from pot vessels could be assumed to survive (mortality = 1- survival = 28%).
+For example, if we assumed 75% survival for octopus discarded in excellent condition, then 96% 75% = 72% of octopus discarded from pot vessels could be assumed to survive (mortality = 1- survival = 28%).

-Further research is needed to quantify the total mortality of discarded octopus in relation to condition coding.
+Research is currently underway to quantify the total mortality of discarded octopus in relation to condition coding.
 While many of the octopus in the observer study were rated in "Excellent" condition at discard, it is not known whether there is some delayed mortality due to handling stress or temperature changes during capture and discard.
-Laboratory or field experiments are needed to estimate the proportion of octopus that are alive at discard but later die due to being caught and handled.
-Octopus caught by commercial gear would need to be held in tanks for an extended period and observed for delayed mortality or stress.
-Until these experiments are conducted, discard mortality calculations would have to be based on an assumed percentage survivorship or mortality for each condition code.
+Laboratory and field experiments have been funded for 2012-2013 to examine delayed mortality in octopus caught by commercial cod pots.
+The goal of these projects is to develop measures to assess stress in captured octopus and to estimate the proportion of octopus that are alive at discard but later die due to being caught and handled.
+Results from these studies could be combined with the observer data into overall gear-specific estimates of discard mortality for octopus